 Writing only about what makes you happy won’t always make you money.
 You also need to write about what makes other people happy.Writing only about what makes you happy won't always make you money.
 You also need to write about what makes other people happy.Click To Tweet

-To make money blogging in 2018 and beyond, you need to treat your blog like a business.
+To make money blogging today, you need to treat your blog like a business.

 In addition to writing about what you are passionate about, your content also needs to solve your readers’ problem and bring value to their lives.

 To be honest with you, I was guilty of treating Sabahan.com like a hobby and not like a business too.